 I find that most clams dishes are easy to prepare.
 All you need is a solid sauce base and fresh clams to make one standout meal.
 These Japanese sake clams do just that with just a few ingredients.

 First things first, make sure to purge the sand from your clams and scrub them clean.
-The easiest method I found to purging clams is to simply place them in a bowl with cool tap water and let them sit for 20 minutes to 1 hour.
+Simply place them in a bowl with cool tap water and let them sit for 20 minutes to 1 hour.
 The clams will do all the heavy lifting and spit out the sand themselves.
 Remove the clams from the water and give them a good scrub to remove any outside grit.
 Voila!
 Now you’re ready to start cooking.